Forest Wildfires

 Wisteria, photographed in my previous visit in 2021.

-Click to see my photos of all national park units in California, or click to read an updated site visit here.
+Click to see my photos of all national park units in California, to Hispanic heritage parks nationally, or click to read an updated site visit here.

 Mojave National Preserve